Parties to Crime Lecture

 6.3 Parasitic accessorial liability

-This is an area of law that you may come across in your reading which used to arise where two or more people plan to commit one offence but one of them then goes beyond the plan and commits a separate offence for example, a jointly planned armed robbery that goes wrong and ends up with one offender killing the owner of the premises.
-This can give rise to all of the planners being liable for the unplanned offence of murder, provided they hold the necessary mens rea for the parasitic liability, that is foresight that the subsequent offence may be committed.
-In the past this proved problematic for the courts but R v Gnango [2011] UKSC 59 laid out the guiding principle where the offence subsequently committed is encompassed within the common purpose of the planned offence.
-For example, as was the case in Gnango, agreeing to commit an affray by having a public shoot out, which results in a third party being shot and killed, thus constituting the offence of murder.
-The common purpose in this instance was to fire a weapon at another person the planned offence and the offence committed.
+This is an area of law which you may come across in older reading.
+It used to arise where two or more people planned to commit one offence, but one of them then went beyond the plan and committed a separate offence – for example, a jointly planned armed robbery that goes wrong and ends up with one offender killing the owner of the premises.
+Under the old law, this could give rise to all of the planners being liable for the unplanned offence of murder, provided they held the necessary mens rea for the parasitic liability – that is, foresight that the subsequent offence might be committed.

-6.4 Mens Rea
+6.4 Mens rea

-New developments in the law on joint enterprise
+The development of the law on joint enterprise

-Case in Focus: R v Jogee [2016] UKSC 8
+Case in focus: R v Jogee [2016] UKSC 8

 The defendant was charged with murder.
 He had spent the evening with another man, Hirsi, drinking and taking drugs.
 They became intoxicated and aggressive.
-They went to a Ms Reid’s house whereupon she told them to leave as she was expecting Mr Fyfe to return home.
+They went to Ms Reid’s house, whereupon she told them to leave as she was expecting Mr Fyfe to return home.
 They replied that they were not scared and would sort him out.
-They then left but Hirsi returned and was there when Mr Fyfe arrived back.
+They then left, but Hirsi returned and was there when Mr Fyfe arrived back.
 Ms Reid rang the defendant asking him to come and get his friend.
 Hirsi had entered the house and there was a confrontation between him and Mr Fyfe.
 The defendant remained outside with a bottle and shouted to his friend Hirsi to do something to Mr Fyfe.
 He then came to the door and threatened to smash a bottle over Mr Fyfe’s head.
-Hirsi then stabbed Mr Fyfe to death but the defendant was at all times unaware that Hirsi was carrying a knife.
+Hirsi then stabbed Mr Fyfe to death, but the defendant was at all times unaware that Hirsi was carrying a knife.

-7.0 Charging and Sentencing
+7.0 Charging and sentencing

 Scenario 1